Where Have the Ruby-throated Hummingbirds Gone?

-They were drawn to all the spring-blooming goodies I’ve planted to attract them (Lyre-leaved Sage, Wild Columbine, Coral Honeysuckle, Red Buckeye, Coral Bells, blueberries, and Pinxterbloom Azalea).
 Since their diet is also made up of soft-bodied insects (the protein they need), they find those “a plenty” in our half-acre of native plants.

-The next day I looked around and, sure enough, Japanese Honeysuckle had just begun to bloom, right on schedule.
-Each mid-May through mid-June Ruby-throated Hummingbird sightings drop off abruptly.
-Many assume that they’ve left, but in fact they are feeding on blooming Japanese Honeysuckle instead.
+Sure enough, their disappearance around this time of year each spring coincides with the blooming of Japanese Honeysuckle.
+Each mid-May through about the 8th or 9th or 10th of June, Ruby-throated Hummingbird sightings drop off abruptly.
+Many assume that their hummingbirds have left, but in fact they are very distracted by and feeding on blooming Japanese Honeysuckle instead.

-Tonight while sitting on our screened porch, Clay witnessed a female Ruby-throated Hummingbird come repeatedly to the feeder hanging from our back porch.
-Maybe she has young already.
-As I sit here on this cool June 3rd evening, the sweet scent of Japanese Honeysuckle drifts in my open window.
+On a cool evening, the sweet scent of Japanese Honeysuckle drifts in my open window.
 Yes it is highly invasive, and we’ve removed it and are always on the lookout for seedlings in our woods and elsewhere on our property.
 But a mass of it covers the chain link fence that surrounds our backyard.
 Because it grows up and over the chain link fence from each of our neighbors’ yards (to either side), we let it be.
 It is too mighty a task to remove it.

-We have a few more weeks of infrequent Ruby-throated Hummingbird sightings.
-Why?
-Because they will continue to feed instead on Japanese Honeysuckle as long as it is blooming (@ mid-May – mid-June).
-As a long-time naturalist and wildlife gardener, I’ve shared this observation/fact in my Hummingbird Fact Sheet for over 30 years now (point 5 under “Feeder Maintainance,”) but still people are caught by surprise when activity drops way off.
+As a long-time naturalist and wildlife gardener, I’ve shared this “quiet hummingbird period” in my Hummingbird Fact Sheet for over 40 years now (point 5 under “Feeder Maintainance,”) but still people are caught by surprise when activity drops way off.

-But they’ll be back, so be sure to keep your feeders well maintained with fresh solution.
-And be sure to provide native nectar plants they are drawn to, like Foxglove Beardtongue, a great native perennial during the quiet bloom period from late May to mid-June.
+In addition to well-maintained feeders, be sure to provide native nectar plants Ruby-throated Hummingbirds are drawn to, like Foxglove Beardtongue, a great native perennial during the quiet bloom period from late May to mid-June.

 If any of your neighbors are swayed to hire one of the Mosquito and Tick Removal companies, speak to them about your hummingbirds and share that the sprays used by these companies impact hummingbirds, the insects they need to feed on, and many, many beneficial insects.
 Read my post, “Help!
 A Private Company is Spraying The Neighbor’s Yard for Mosquitoes.”
 It contains many more details on this topic.
-And just today, June 4, 2024, there was an excellent article on this topic (“What are Eco-Friendly Ways to Control Backyard Bugs“) from the New York Times climate desk.
+You might also want to read the excellent article on this topic (“What are Eco-Friendly Ways to Control Backyard Bugs“) that was in the New York Times climate desk on June 4, 2024.

 Be sure to read my other Hummingbird POSTS: